djavko/djavko.github.io/docs/_posts/2026-09-25-Lab-moving.md

 |:---:|
 | *Delicious falafels on this leafy street adjacent to the College.*|

-Please pardon the delay in our productivity as we conclude the move and get back to research.
+Please pardon the delay in the lab's productivity as we conclude the move and get back to research.